-Top 5 Benefits of Multimedia eLearning
+Top 5 Benefits of Multimedia in eLearning

 Multimedia learning involves using the aid of technology to deliver a blend of text, static images, animation, video and audio.
 Some examples of common types of media used for learning are slide decks, recorded videos, infographics and podcasts.
-Each of the various types of media supports learning through enabling learners to use their different senses.
+Each of the various types of media supports learning by enabling learners to use their different senses.
 Rather than simply reading words, they can also hear and see the content – which enriches the learning experience.

 In this article, we share the top five benefits of incorporating multimedia learning into your digital instruction.